top of page

 Statement

-The overwhelming perception of a chaotic, saturated, and constantly changing environment creates in me a feeling of suffocation and discomfort, leading me to raise questions about the mental state of people in relation to the ways we inhabit space—from the most intimate and private aspects, such as the body, identity, and the roles we use to relate to the world, to the public sphere.
+The overwhelming perception of a chaotic, saturated, and constantly changing environment creates in me a sense of suffocation and discomfort, prompting me to ask questions about the mental state of individuals in relation to the ways we inhabit space—from what is closest and most private, such as identity and the roles through which we relate to the world, to the most external layers, like streets and cities.

-I speak first from a very personal place, from my own experience, drawing on the learnings I received from my mother during her years of training in psychotherapy, which strongly influenced my interest in the subject, or from my father's health situations, after certain brain injuries that changed his behavior, perception, and construction of his environment.
-I am not interested in delving into specific psychological movements or adopting a position from those perspectives.
-Rather, I ask questions from everyday life, about different ways of explaining certain behaviors that interest me, such as the mind that collects vs. the one that hoards, the objects that accompany us in our spaces, the way we dress, the roles and masks we assume, among many others.
+I speak first from a very personal place, from lived experience, referring to the lessons I received from my mother during her years of psychotherapy training, which greatly shaped my interest in these topics, and to my father’s health conditions after several brain injuries that changed his behavior, perception, and relationship with his surroundings.
+I am also strongly influenced by science fiction and dystopian worlds, which have filled me with fears and fantasies about possible futures since childhood.
+I am not interested in aligning myself with specific psychological movements or adopting those frameworks.
+Rather, I ask questions about different ways of explaining certain behaviors that concern me—such as the mind that collects versus the one that accumulates, the objects that inhabit our spaces, the way we dress, the roles and masks we assume, among many others.

-Formally, my work is characterized by clusters of objects, discordant sounds, layers of materials, and the repetition of elements that reflect the feeling of saturation and the search for meaning in a chaotic world.
+Formally, my work is characterized by clusters of objects, dissonant sounds, layered materials, and the repetition of elements that reflect the feeling of saturation and the search for meaning within a chaotic world.